LaoshuBaby/gist-dictionary/docs/README.md

 - Create a new entry.
 - **Responses**:
   - `200`: Entry created successfully.
-  - `403`: Entry already exists.
+  - `409`: Entry already exists.
-  - `402`: Entry creation failed.
+  - `401`: Entry creation failed (no permission or locked).
-  - `401`: Server refused for an unknown reason.
+  - `400`: Server refused for an unknown reason.
   - `***`: Invalid JSON format in the request.

 #### `POST /entry/update/[id]`